Princes Highway East - Bridge strengthening at Bunyip River, Longwarry

 The Princes Highway East is one of Victoria’s key freight corridors, connecting Melbourne to Gippsland and playing a vital role in supporting the region’s industries and economy.

-A stronger Bunyip River Bridge will deliver lasting benefits to producers, industries, and communities in Gippsland by improving productivity and strengthening Victoria’s freight network.
+A stronger Bunyip River Bridge delivers lasting benefits to producers, industries, and communities in Gippsland by improving productivity and strengthening Victoria’s freight network.

 The Bunyip River Bridge in Longwarry was constructed in 1958 and accommodates two lanes of westbound traffic on the Princes Highway East.

-Transport Victoria is delivering this bridge strengthening project as part of the Australian Government’s $316.3 million commitment to upgrades along the Princes Highway Corridor in Victoria.
+The project is delivered as part of the Australian Government’s $316.3 million commitment towards upgrades along the Princes Highway Corridor in Victoria.

 Protecting our environment

-Some vegetation, including a native tree, needs to be removed for the bridge strengthening works to take place.
+Some vegetation, including a native tree, had to be removed for the bridge strengthening works to take place.

-We undertook targeted surveys and investigations to identify the required native vegetation offsets and controls to be implemented to minimise flora and fauna impact.
+We undertook targeted surveys and investigations to identify the required native vegetation offsets and controls to minimise flora and fauna impact.

-We have obtained a Works on Waterways permit from Melbourne Water and will ensure our works do not affect the health of the waterway.
+We obtained a Works on Waterways permit from Melbourne Water and ensured our works did not affect the health of the waterway.

-Environmental approvals for these works have been obtained and work will be carried out in accordance with a Construction Environmental Management Plan.
+Environmental approvals for these works were obtained and work was carried out in accordance with a Construction Environmental Management Plan.

 Get in touch